Boman Irani and Makarand Deshpande Unveil Chindi Pakad Poster at 78th Cannes Film Festival - www.lokmattimes.com

 Boman Irani and Makarand Deshpande Unveil Chindi Pakad Poster at 78th Cannes Film Festival

-PNN New Delhi [India], May 22: In a proud moment for Indian cinema, veteran actors BOMAN IRANI and MAKARAND ...
+New Delhi [India], May 22: In a proud moment for Indian cinema, veteran actors BOMAN IRANI and MAKARAND DESHPANDE ...

 CHINDI PAKAD explores the underbelly of urban life, tackling themes of addiction, survival, and the human spirit.
 The eye-catching poster features the title stylized with a green bottle replacing the letter “I” in CHINDI, a powerful visual metaphor for the film's deeper message.